 Like corporate visits, trips to government headquarters and operations offer unique perspectives on the myriad tasks advanced by civil servants.
 Spending a day exploring how federal agencies operate the border at a major international airport, or observing training for American and foreign officials in how to safeguard nuclear facilities and respond to potential incidents, can be simultaneously enlightening and frightening.

-Other activities range from attending the State Department's noon press briefing and sitting with planners at the Pentagon to dropping by an Embassy to huddle with the Ambassador.
+Other activities range from attending the State Department's noon press briefing in Washington, D.C. and sitting with planners at the Pentagon to dropping by an Embassy to huddle with the Ambassador.
 There is an art to how press spokesmen parry reporters' questions and keep on message and a science to Department of Defense budget planning that really only becomes clear when witnessed firsthand.
-Visiting a military base to meet officers just back from deployment to Iraq or Afghanistan is particularly instructive, providing a personal perspective of the human costs of advancing national interests in war.
+Visiting a military base to meet officers just back from Afghanistan is particularly instructive, providing a personal perspective of the human costs of advancing national interests in war.

 All such outreach provides opportunities for government agencies to showcase the range of professional opportunities they offer.
 The engagement also affords the Patterson School the chance to showcase the considerable talent and expertise of our students.
 As with corporate visits, such interaction can result in quality internships or career employment.